 Here are my top tips for creating more time to put yourself and your health first:

 - Start with 15 minutes – we don’t have time.
 So start with just 15 minutes.
-Get up 15 minutes later to do your stretches or stay up 15 minutes later to do some food prep.
+Get up 15 minutes earlier to do your stretches or stay up 15 minutes later to do some food prep.
 When you’ve got that down, you can start extending the time.

 - Use ‘the cracks of time’ – I use hidden cracks of time to get stuff done, which means I have more time to do what I need and want to actually do.
 So I write emails on the tube instead of watching funny James Corden Carpool karaoke (sometimes I do both!).
 I use car journeys to listen to podcasts to learn.
 Buy your supermarket shop online to save a long journey.